M4RC034/SER-Align/README.md

-# 🔄 This repository will be updated prior to the IALP 2025 conference.
-We plan to update this repository before the IALP 2025 conference to reflect final experiments and any improvements based on the camera-ready version, while also edit some of the comments to enhance code readability.
 # SER-Align

 📄 Paper for **Enhancing Speech Emotion Recognition Leveraging Aligning Timestamps of ASR Transcripts and Speaker Diarization**
 🗓️ Accepted at **IALP 2025**

----

 This repository contains the full pipeline for our multimodal speech emotion recognition (SER) system.
 It integrates **word-level ASR transcripts**, **speaker diarization**, and **emotion prediction** into a cohesive and timestamp-aware evaluation framework.